Sunday, September 27, 2009 03:25 pm

 model.
 It collided with a US-built F5 during the airshow.

-A "Simorgh" is "fabulous, benevolent, mythical flying creature" of Persian fable.
+A "Simorgh" is a "fabulous, benevolent, mythical flying creature" of Persian

-You can see what is supposed to be video of the aftermath of the crash here.
+You can see video of the crash here:

 Remember that crazy whacko, Mir Aimal Kasi, who killed two folks outside of CIA